Skip to main content

 go get reduction.dev/reduction-go # install the Go SDK

-For ths small example you can put all the code in a main.go in the root of your module directory.
+For this small example you can put all the code in a main.go in the root of your module directory.

 Event Type

-We define a single type for parsing the input score events:
+We define a ScoreEvent type for parsing the JSON data of incoming score events:

 // ScoreEvent represents a user scoring points in a game